DorenCalliku/markdown-cv/index.md

 ## Doren Çalliku

-A computer engineer interested in open-source tools for neuro, geo, and AI. _Last updated: 02/25._
+Computer engineer, interested in open data and open-source tools for neuroscience, geospatial, and AI. _Last updated: 02/25._

 <div id="webaddress">
 <a href="mailto:dcalliku@gmail.com">e-mail</a>